ats4u/react-hookless/README.md

 );
 ```

-Then, build your main component. your object can be accessed with `useAppModel()` hook.
+Then, build your main component.
+Your object can be accessed with `useAppModel()` hook.

 This is actually the only hook you have to use in this framework; other hooks
 are hidden to the hook.